 “You’re going to be defined by your first 90 days.
 You’ve got to act.”

-In this quote, Jack refers to the first 3 months as an employee but the same logic applies to new client onboarding.
+Jack is referring to your first 3 months as an employee, but the same logic applies to new client onboarding.
 In fact, clients are 3 times more likely to churn during the first 90 days.

 This is why a client onboarding checklist is essential to retain clients and build customer loyalty.